 While setting up an approval process with databases may require some time and effort, it is a powerful and effective tool to improve workflow efficiency.
 Follow the steps below to build an approval process for vacation requests in BRYTER with databases.

 - In your Application, select New Module.
 This module will capture the requested vacation days from the employees.

 - Create an Input node, including all relevant questions like the vacation start and end date, the employee's name, the manager's name, and email addresses.

 - Before we can finish off the module by adding a case database node, we need to create set up our database first.

 Configure a case database

-- In your Service, select Case Databases in the side menu and click on New Case Database to add a new case database to the service.
+- In your Application, select Case Databases in the side menu and click on New Case Database to add a new case database to the Application.

 - Create a case database by providing a name for your case database.

 - The new database now needs to be configured by adding all the required fields and field types to the case database.
 Click on Configure case database to set up the configuration or schema of your case database.

 - When setting up the configuration of your module, we recommend opening both the module and the configuration page in two separate browser tabs or windows.
 Like this, authors can ensure that they don't forget any value and that the correct type is associated with the field.
 The identifier (id) of the case record is automatically added and can be renamed by typing into the blue field below UNIQUE IDENTIFIER.